appspirimentlabs/KashProxy/README.md

 * [Acknowledgments](#acknowledgments-)
 * [License](#license-)

-KashProxy is born from a thought to have the Charles Proxy within the application to make life of developers and testers the testing easier.
+KashProxy is born from a thought to have the Charles Proxy within the application to make life of developers and testers easier.

 KashProxy simplifies the process of mocking of **HTTP(S) requests/responses** fired by your Android App.
 KashProxy works as an **OkHttp Interceptor**, and will provide the required response for the URLs you configured in the KashProxy Mapping List.
 It provides the required UI for create mapping for each API URL.